meiqimichelle/mhertzfeld/_posts/2014-03-27-uncle-sam-wants-you.md

 And not only are the people you’ll work with extremely technically and creatively intelligent, but they’re also a group of people who have chosen to use their precious time and energy in exchange for a reasonable government salary to move their country forward.
 Instead of disrupting the dog clothing market, you’ll be disrupting government bureaucracy and improving services for millions of people.
 You want a more participatory democracy?
 Here’s your chance.

-And not only are the people you’ll work with extremely technically and creatively intelligent, but they’re also a group of people who have chosen to dedicate their precious time and energy in exchange to move their country forward.
-This is an opportunity to disrupt government and truly transform how it works for the people it serves.
-You want a more participatory democracy?
-Here’s your chance.

 As an Innovation Fellow, you will have extraordinary leverage to solve big problems and implement game-changing solutions.
 Some of the projects in the diagram above were not planned, but discovered as opportunities in the course of other projects.

 ##3.
 Uncle Sam Wants YOU...to Serve and Return